lucidsoftware/lucid-programming-competition-2024/problems/FatiguedFourHundred/description.md

 Help the swimmers at the 2024 Lucid Summer Games out by computing a recommended target pace for each 100m leg of the race that will yield the fastest possible overall time for each swimmer.

 **Did you know?** The current world record holder in the 400 IM is Léon Marchand, a computer science major.
-Perhaps his coding expertise gave him a competitive advantage?
+No doubt swimming is just one of many floating point operations he is an expert in.

 ### Details